jpmckinney/pupa-ruby/README.md

 The `json-schema` gem is slow compared to, for example, [JSV](https://github.com/garycourt/JSV).
 Setting the `--no-validate` switch and running JSON Schema validations separately can further reduce a scraper's running time.

+### JSON backend

+If the rest of your scraper is fast, you may see an improvement by using the `oj` gem.
+Pupa.rb will automatically pick it up, as it uses [MultiJson](https://github.com/intridea/multi_json).

 ### Profiling

 You can profile your code using [perftools.rb](https://github.com/tmm1/perftools.rb).
 First, install the gem: